Swedish drugmaker Meda could be hit by Valeant's pharmacy woes

 The drug is sold in 90 markets globally, either by Meda itself or through partners.
 In the United States, Canada and Mexico, Elidel is licensed to Valeant.

-In the first nine months of this year, Meda, which has a market capitalization of $4.4 billion, had sales of 14.6 billion Swedish crowns and earnings before interest, tax, depreciation and amortization (EBITDA) of 4.9 billion crowns.
+In the first nine months of this year, Meda, which has a market capitalisation of $4.4 billion, had sales of 14.6 billion Swedish crowns and earnings before interest, tax, depreciation and amortisation (EBITDA) of 4.9 billion crowns. ($1 = 8.6569 Swedish crowns)

 Editing by Ben Hirschler and David Goodman